 LAS Immersion 1

-Imaging Systems Analysis
+Imaging Systems Analysis and Modeling

 This course provides an overview of the underlying physical concepts, designs, and characteristics of detectors used to sense electromagnetic radiation having wavelengths ranging from as short as X-rays to as long as millimeter radiation.
 The basic physical concepts common to many standard detector arrays will be reviewed.
 Some specific examples of detectors to be discussed include photomultipliers, micro channel plates, hybridized infrared arrays, positive-intrinsic-negative (PIN) detectors, and superconductor-insulator-superconductor (SIS) mixers.
 The use of detectors in fields such as astronomy, high energy physics, medical imaging and digital imaging will be discussed.